Vanish-Coder/CodenamesAI-Offline/README.md

-# Codenames AI: AI Powered and Offline - A Two-Player Game
+# CodenamesAI: AI Powered and Offline - A Two-Player Game

 # **Please note that this game is not sponsored nor created by Czech Games Edition (CGE), the company that owns and distributes the board game Codenames.**